Before You Begin

 - Prepare your Evaluators.
 Once you choose your Evaluators, be sure to inform them about the process and that they will be completing the Evaluation electronically.
-We recommend getting their preferred email address and asking that they monitor that inbox for your request, including any junk or spam folders.
+We recommend getting their preferred email address and asking that they monitor that inbox – as well as any junk or spam folders – for your request.

-You are required to request at least 3 but may request a maximum of 5.
-If you want to submit more than 5, send those additional Evaluations directly to your programs.
+You are required to request at least 3 but may request a maximum of 5 Evaluations.
+If you want to submit more, send those additional Evaluations directly to your programs.